Ubersmake/Adventure/README.md

 * H1s are used internally as section names.

-* Choices are implemented like Markdown links, with the format: `[II](choice:Chapter Two)` Here, "choice:" is picked up by Adventure, which displays a link labeled "II".
+* Choices are implemented like Markdown links, with the format: `[II](choice:Chapter Two)`.
+Here, "choice:" is picked up by Adventure, which displays a link labeled "II".
 Interacting with this link loads the content of the section titled "Chapter Two".
 Destinations are case (and space) sensitive.

+* Choices are tracked using the names of the sections visited, including the section currently displayed.

+* Text can be displayed based on previous choices.
+This is also implemented like the standard Markdown link.
+The format here is `[The text you want to appear.](decisions:plum,conservatory,candlestick)`.
+Here, "decisions:" is picked up by Adventure.
+"The text you want to appear." only shows up if *all* choices in a comma separated list of choices - in this case "plum", "conservatory", and "candlestick" - were previously chosen.
+Note that *all* of these choices must have been made.
+If 'decisions:' specifies "plum", "conservatory", and "candlestick", and the reader's previous choices included "plum", "conservatory", and "pipe", this text will not show up.

 ## To Do

 * A better "Hello World" example.

 * Create How To documentation.

-### Core

-* Display text based on previous choices.

 ### Editor